 With traditional marking, we send separate script return labels for each unit and qualification.
 For example, one label for those students taking Unit 1 as part of the Certificate and another for students taking it as part of the Diploma.
 With on-screen marking, we can combine labels for each unit so that no matter which overall qualification a student is taking, all the scripts for that unit can be returned in the same packet.

 In order to track the question papers securely, barcodes are added to the question papers, but you probably won’t notice much of a difference other than this.
 However, it will be even more important than ever to make sure the instructions to use black pen and avoid correcting fluid are followed since papers will now be scanned.

 There will be no changes to the way you receive results or for any of our post-results services – you still submit your requests via the online form on our website.

 You can email us at firstname.lastname@example.org or follow us on Twitter @OCRCustSupport.

-Paul is the Senior Customer Support Manager.
+Lauren is the Senior Customer Support Manager.
 The Customer Support Team provides support, training and guidance for centres administering OCR qualifications.
-Before managing the Customer Support Team, Paul was a Customer Support Manager and has worked in the Operational Hub and as a Product Manager.
-His experience in these roles has given Paul a diverse range of knowledge that helps to assist and support our customers.
+Before joining the Customer Support Team Lauren worked as an exams manager in a busy sixth form college and exams officer in an 11–16 high school.
+Her experience in these roles has given Lauren a diverse range of knowledge that helps to assist and support our customers.